mtchd/scala-talk/llamas.md

 ---

-That's because fluffyness is now immutable!
+That's because fluffyness is immutable!

 ---